§ 01 Veterans services · Veteran-owned

 Less friction.
 Fewer unnecessary alarms.

 For many veterans, the waiting room is not neutral.
-A crowded clinic, unfamiliar hallway, commute, parking lot, and public check-in can ask the nervous system to brace before the visit even begins.
+A crowded clinic, an unfamiliar hallway, a commute, a parking structure, a public check-in: each one asks the nervous system to brace before the visit even begins, and some of that bracing walks into the appointment with you.

-Telehealth lets you meet from a private space where your system has fewer reasons to scan.
-That can make treatment more consistent, less performative, and easier to integrate into actual life.
+Telehealth lets you meet from a space your system already trusts: your home, your truck, wherever the privacy is.
+That tends to make treatment more consistent, less performative, and easier to fold into actual life.
+You will need to be physically in Washington State and somewhere you will not be overheard; headphones help.

 Understanding Post-Military Hypervigilance